Marine-Science-and-Technology-Lab/SurfZone-DataViewer/README.md

 *Figure 2.* Format of final data structure used to disseminate experimental data.
 Fields enclosed in square brackets […] are not present for all data types or streams.

 ### 1.2.
 Clustering
-Each set of test conditions was replicated for at least two data collection periods.
-While conditions were controlled as carefully as possible, we sometimes observed bifurcations in the robot’s response.
-These were attributed to either (a) failure of the wavemakers or robot actuation or (b) the zero-crossing of the wavemakers (on which the model release was triggered) was 180 degrees out of phase.
+Each set of test conditions was replicated for at least two trials.
+While conditions were controlled as carefully as possible, individual sub-trials sometimes deviated from one another.
+These deviations were attributed to either (a) failure of the wavemakers or robot actuation or (b) the zero-crossing of the wavemakers (on which the model release was triggered) being 180 degrees out of phase.
 As a result, the chronologically ordered raw data contains several potential response patterns for each set of experimental conditions.
 To make it easier to assess ensembles of similar data, a hierarchical clustering technique was used to remove outliers and sort data into self-similar groups or “clusters.”
 An example of the clustering applied to a deep-water wave gauge signal is shown in Figure 3.
+Two distinct patterns are visible, 180 degrees out of phase with one another, while a third outlier results from a fault in the wavemaker controller.

 Note that the clustered data are no different from the raw data; they are simply organized into self-similar groups for each set of run conditions for easier viewing and calculation of statistics.